Current Work Areas

 Wi-Fi Alliance continually evolves the popular Wi-Fi CERTIFIED Miracast™ program with improvements to audio and video performance, enabling new markets like automotive, and high-end home entertainment.
 Miracast is easy to use and available on an ever-increasing number of popular devices.
 With Miracast, users can project content, including HD, 4K Ultra HD, and protected content, from a smartphone or tablet, to a Wi-Fi-connected TV, a PC, or a projector without cables or even a Wi-Fi network.
 Certification available

 A group of Wi-Fi Alliance members interested in operator Wi-Fi networks meets to outline the specific needs for Wi-Fi in the service provider marketplace.
-This group defines requirements that align with operators’ needs, and provides operator perspective to other task groups and across the Wi-Fi Alliance collaboration forum.
-Certification available
+This group defines requirements that align with operators’ needs and provides operator perspective to other task groups and across the Wi-Fi Alliance collaboration forum.
+Wi-Fi Vantage certification available

 With the overarching importance of the need for secure computing environments, Wi-Fi Alliance members are addressing how to ensure Wi-Fi CERTIFIED security mechanisms maintain effective security controls within the Wi-Fi protocol suite.
-Wi-Fi Alliance is specifically addressing known security weaknesses resulting from users selecting weak passwords and meeting emerging needs in security-sensitive markets for support of additional cryptographic algorithms and policies, such as those specified in the Commercial National Security Algorithm (CNSA) Suite.
+Wi-Fi Alliance constantly works to address known security weaknesses and meet emerging needs in security-sensitive markets with support of additional cryptographic algorithms and policies.
+Certification available

 Wi-Fi Aware enables quick discovery and connection to nearby information and services.
 Wi-Fi Aware makes it easy to find and use services available in the area that match preferences set by the user and is optimized to work well in crowded environments.
 Wi-Fi Aware is a key enabler of a personalized social, local, and mobile experience, enabling users to find video gaming opponents, share media content, and access localized information without requiring network infrastructure.
 Certification available